Reusable, story telling packaging for kayak paddles

 A design collaboration

-Melker of Sweden's design and packaging development collaboration with Stora Enso created packaging for their paddles which resulted in more successful outcomes than originally expected...
+Melker of Sweden's design and packaging development collaboration with Stora Enso Packaging Solutions resulted in more successful outcomes than originally expected...

 A story teller.
 A renewable box.
 A wall hanger.
 An awarded design.

 And free from fossil plastic.
-All of these outcomes from a single collaboration.
+All of this from a single box.

 The box was designed with a second life feature that matched the Melker of Sweden brand experience: A wall hanger for paddles.The box was designed with a second life feature that matched the Melker of Sweden brand experience: A wall hanger for paddles.